quicwg/base-drafts/draft-ietf-quic-recovery.md

 Sending multiple packets into the network without any delay between them creates a packet burst that might cause short-term congestion and losses.
-Implementations MUST either use pacing or limit such bursts to the initial congestion window, which is recommended to be the min of 10 * kMaxDatagramSize and max(2* kMaxDatagramSize, 14720)).
+Implementations MUST either use pacing or limit such bursts to the initial congestion window, which is recommended to be the minimum of 10 * kMaxDatagramSize and max(2* kMaxDatagramSize, 14720)).

 As an example of a well-known and publicly available implementation of a flow